green3g/can-arcgis/README.md

 #### `mapOptions`

 Options passed to the map constructor.
-These options are passed via binding in the navigation extension.
+These options are documented in the [esri/Map api](https://developers.arcgis.com/javascript/latest/api-reference/esri-Map.html).

 ```javascript
 mapOptions: {